EESSI/compatibility-layer/ansible/playbooks/README.md

 # Ansible role/playbooks for installing the compatibility layer

-This directory contains an Ansible role (`compatibility_layer`) in the subdirectory `roles` which has all functionality for installing the compatibility layer into an existing Gentoo Prefix installation.
+This directory contains an Ansible role (`compatibility_layer`) in the subdirectory `roles` which has all functionality for installing the EESSI compatibility layer.
 It performs the following tasks:

+ - install Gentoo Prefix, if this has not been done yet;
  - make symlinks to some host paths in order to fix issues with, for instance, user accounts and groups;
  - add a given overlay to the installation;
  - use the Portage configuration files from that overlay, if applicable, by making symlinks to them;
  - install a given list of package sets;
  - install a given list of additional packages.

 The playbook `install.yml` will execute this role on a given server.
+Currently, only Linux distributions based on RHEL 8 are supported on the installation host.

 ## Configuration